Garden Advice

 Types of Christmas trees

-There are several different types of Christmas trees.
+There are several different types of real Christmas trees.
 Which one is right for you is up to your personal preference.
 So, exactly what kinds of Christmas trees are there?

 • Nordmann Fir

 This is the best real Christmas tree you can buy in the UK.
 It is perfect for those who value symmetry, as it has a nice triangle shape with a wide base.
 Its needles are broad and dark green in colour.
 The branches are widely spaced, making it a good option to display larger ornaments.
 The Nordmann Fir is considered a non-drop tree, meaning that it drops much fewer needles than other types.
-This makes it a fairly low maintenance option.
+This makes it a fairly low-maintenance option.

 • Fraser Fir

-If you’re looking for a classic pyraimid shape, then the Fraser fir is for you.
+If you’re looking for a classic pyramid shape, then the Fraser fir is for you.
 These trees tend to be more narrow than the Nordmann kind, but still have a full, lush appearance, meaning it’s perfect if you’re looking to save some space.
-It’s strong, upturned branches make hanging ornaments a breeze.
+Its strong, upturned branches make hanging ornaments a breeze.
 The Fraser fir’s needles are a deep green colour with a slight blue tint, and this tree is known for its spectacular needle retention.
 Plus, you can’t beat that classic Christmas fragrance!

 • Balsam Fir